jaderigby/bacon/README.md

 This will walk you through creating a new utility.

-When adding an attribute to an existing feature, do:
+When adding an attribute to an existing utility, do:

 ```
 bacon add